Institut für Mobil- und Satellitenfunktechnik

-IMST (Institute for Mobile and Satellite Communication Technology) is an independent research organization non-university located in North Rhine-Westphalia.
-It has been formed as a private-owned company with limited liability GmbH, similar to Ltd.), it was founded in 1992.
+IMST (Institute for Mobile and Satellite Communication Technology) is an independent research organization located in North Rhine-Westphalia, Germany.
+It was formed as a privately owned company, with limited liability GmbH, in 1992.

 Research Institute IMST

-IMST is an associated research organization for Mobile and Satellite Communication Technology to the university of Duisburg-Essen, Germany.
-This connection enables a direct link to leading edge science and technology research.
+IMST is an associated research organization for Mobile and Satellite Communication Technology to the University of Duisburg-Essen, Germany.
+This connection “enables a direct link to leading edge science and technology research”.
 The main objective of the company's establishment at the Lower-Rhine area (west of the Rhine-Ruhr industrial zone) was the transfer of scientific and applied research knowledge to the industry, while being a competent partner and companion along the value chain for the industry, mainly in telecommunications.